khmaher/popgenomicsworkshop-structure/README.md

 Press `‘q’` to return to the command prompt.

-The `'.sh'` file is a small script used to submit a job to the cluster.
+The `.sh` file is a small script used to submit a job to the cluster.
 Submitted jobs will run remotely and leave your worker node available for other tasks, they will not necessarily start immediately.
 Parallel jobs or an array of jobs have to be submitted to the queue, this is how we will run STRUCTURE.
 To look at the submission job file:

 ```markdown
 less TGK2.sh